allebone/help.omni.af.mil/docs/PEX/Training.md

     1. Right-click on C:\\Oracle\\ODAC\_PEX\\product\\12.10\\client\_\# folder and select Properties.

-    2. From the Properties menu select the Security ta2.
+    2. From the Properties menu select the Security tab.

-    3. Click Continue from the Security ta2.
+    3. Click Continue from the Security tab.

     4. Click yes on user account control.